Rural Municipality of Sifton

 The Rural Municipality of Sifton is a rural municipality (RM) in the south-west portion of the Canadian province of Manitoba.

 History

 The RM was incorporated in 1883.
-The former town of Oak Lake, located within Sifton, annexed by the RM on January 1, 2015 as a requirement of The Municipal Amalgamations Act, which required municipalities with a population less than 1,000 to amalgamate with neighbouring municipalities.
+The former town of Oak Lake, located within Sifton, annexed by the RM on January 1, 2015, as a requirement of The Municipal Amalgamations Act, which required municipalities with a population less than 1,000 to amalgamate with neighbouring municipalities.
 The Government of Manitoba initiated these amalgamations in order for municipalities to meet the 1997 minimum population requirement of 1,000 to incorporate a municipality.

 Geography

 The most prominent geographical feature in the RM is Oak Lake.
-Other lakes include Plum Lakes and Maple Lake.
+Other lakes include the Plum Lakes and Maple Lake.
 The Assiniboine River runs near the northern border of the RM and at the extreme south-east corner of the RM is the Souris River.
 Other notable rivers include Pipestone Creek and Plum Creek.